Dr Maxime Francois

 Biography

 Dr Maxime François is a Research Scientist at CSIRO Health & Biosecurity.
-He received his PhD in Medical Sciences from Edith Cowan University in 2013.
-Maxime successfully developed sophisticated automated and quantitative cellular imaging methods to measure biomarkers of Alzheimer’s disease in cheek cells.
-His research has focused on developing imaging techniques to measure a panel of protein biomarkers within lymphocytes and buccal cells relating to DNA damage, nutritional deficiencies, ageing and dementia.
+He received his PhD in Medical Sciences from Edith Cowan University in 2013 where he successfully developed sophisticated automated and quantitative cellular imaging methods to measure biomarkers of Alzheimer’s disease in cheek cells.
 His current research aims to measure early biomarkers of Alzheimer’s disease in saliva through proteomics and metabolomics methods for the development of a non-invasive diagnostic test.
 Maxime is also an associate investigator in the MRFF project “Forecasting Impairment and Neurodegenerative Disease risk following Traumatic Brain Injury (FIND-TBI): A computational neurology-driven method to predict long-term prognosis”.

-Maxime has a strong interest in developing virtual reality (VR) tools with applications within his research and is the project leader of a collaboration with the Australian Research Centre for Interactive and Virtual Environments, UniSA.
+Maxime has also a strong interest in developing virtual reality (VR) tools with applications within his research and leads a collaboration with the Australian Research Centre for Interactive and Virtual Environments, UniSA.
 The project aims at developing and testing novel VR interaction techniques for the immersive 3D visualisation of metabolic pathways and biomarker data to detect changes in Alzheimer’s disease.
 His interest in VR also led him to equip his program with a VR capability to visualise high-resolution microscopy images in a 3D environment.

 Other Interests